 Prevention of mosquito bites between dusk and dawn is the first line of defence against malaria.
 Measures to prevent mosquito bites include sleeping under long-lasting insecticidal nets, and using protective clothing and insect repellents.

-Depending on the malaria risk in the area to be visited, international travellers may also need to take preventive medication (malaria pills) prior to, during, and upon return from their travel.
+Depending on the malaria risk in the area to be visited, travellers may also need to take preventive medication (malaria pills) prior to, during, and upon return from their travel.